MykMal/mykmal-personal_website/content/author/admin/_index.md

  [[social]]
    icon = "cv"
    icon_pack = "ai"
-   link = "files/Mykhaylo_Malakhov_CV-May_2019.pdf"
+   link = "files/Mykhaylo_Malakhov_CV-July_2019.pdf"

 +++

 I am a rising fourth-year undergraduate student at Andrews University, majoring in mathematics and minoring in computing.
-My research interests span applied mathematics and statistics, but so far I have mostly focused on mathematical ecology.
+My research interests span applied mathematics and statistics, but so far I have mostly focused on dynamical systems.
 People often like to know that I am a Goldwater Scholar and a J. N. Andrews Honors Scholar.
 I am also passionate about volunteering and lead out in my university's Pi Mu Epsilon chapter, Engineers Without Borders chapter, and math/physics club.
 In my free time (when I happen to find some!)
-I enjoy reading classic literature, hiking the great outdoors, playing video games, and photographing natural wonders.
+I enjoy reading classic literature, hiking the great outdoors, playing video games, and gardening.

 Such superficial statements, however, fail to do justice to the complex person that I am.
 I like to summarize myself by saying that I am just another unique individual, striving to explore and contribute to the rich tapestry of our universe.